 - Teach pets not to scratch you or others, even in play.

-- Instruct children how to play with pets to decrease the chance of being bitten.
+- Instruct children how to play with pets to decrease the chance of being bitten or scratched.

 - Wash skin scratches or bites with soap and water.
 Seek medical attention if the pet punctures the skin.

 - Train animals not to drink out of the toilet.

 - Feed animals pet food or cooked meat.

 - Do not let pets eat stool or hunt for prey.

 - Avoid letting animals lick your mouth or open sores.